itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 #### Review: The Browser

-> The browser your portal to exploring and building the web
+> The browser is your portal to exploring and building the web

 * ↳ [Browser Guide](../guides/browser-guide.md)